-Illegal harvest of marine resources can lead to populations of organisms reduced to levels that are not economically or recreationally stable.
-Unenforced harvest has the potential to cause population declines and jeopardize the future sustainability of marine resources in Mississippi.
-MDMR is responsible for enforcing rules and regulations regarding the transportation, processing and sale of Mississippi-landed seafood.
+MDMR is responsible for enforcing rules and regulations regarding the transportation, processing and sale of seafood within the state.
 Marine litter is known to cause the death of marine birds, finfish, mammals and reptiles and poses an increasing menace to navigation, fouling propellers and water intake structures.
 The Marine Litter Act of 1989 prohibits the dumping of wastes, garbage and other debris from vessels, both recreational and commercial, within Mississippi waters.